This is part of an ELC Tech Network

 newton-virus-objectsqToday an article from TaranFx has been making the rounds talking about a new open source application called SpyPhone that highlights all of the “information vulnerabilities” within the current iPhone SDK.
 You can check out the article here:

 Everyone has probably heard of the problems some users with jailbroken iPhone have been experiencing.
-Without the boundaries in place from the SDK many users phones have been held hostage by malicious applications taking advantage of the default root password.
+Without the boundaries in place from the SDK many users phones have been held by malicious applications taking advantage of the default root password.
 This application, unlike the others we have heard about, uses only public portions of the API to get all the info it displays.
 The app displays:

 1. Email Accounts